amaatouq/RME_test/CONTRIBUTING.md

 * Can I access something that's not mine, or something I shouldn't have access to?
 * Can I disable something for other people?

-If the answer to either of those two questions are "yes", then you're probably dealing with a security issue.
-Note that even if you answer "no" to both questions, you may still be dealing with a security issue, so if you're unsure, just email us at hello@empirica.ly.
+If the correctAnswer to either of those two questions are "yes", then you're probably dealing with a security issue.
+Note that even if you correctAnswer "no" to both questions, you may still be dealing with a security issue, so if you're unsure, just email us at hello@empirica.ly.

 ## General issue

-When filing an issue, make sure to answer these five questions:
+When filing an issue, make sure to correctAnswer these five questions:

 1. What version of Empirica are you using?
 (Which tag or commit did fork Empirica from)
 2. What operating system and processor architecture are you using?